Wings Over Willcox Wings Over Willcox

 Local Attractions

-Cochise Lake - No registration required.
-Just outside the city, a small lake attracts waterfowl and other birds often featured on the Southern Arizona Audubon Society Bird Hotline and Tucson Rare Bird Alert.
+Cochise Lake - Year round - Just outside the City of Willcox on Rex Allen Jr. Dr., a small lake attracts waterfowl and other birds often featured on the Southern Arizona Audubon Society Bird Hotline and Tucson Rare Bird Alert.
+Two blinds and a viewing deck with fixed scopes make birding easy even for the beginner.
+Be sure to register at the kiosk and let us know where you are from and what wildlife you encountered while visiting the lake.

 Willcox Historic Depot - The restored 1880 Southern Pacific Depot now serves as City Hall for Willcox.
 The depot’s displays give an understanding of the history of the region, the town, and its people.
-While in historic downtown Willcox visit the unique shops and experience a historic carriage ride.
+While in historic downtown Willcox visit the unique shops.

 Chiricahua Regional Museum & Research Center - Native American and Geronimo exhibits, cavalry and mining artifacts, weaponry, Butterfield Stage route map, and a rock and mineral collection are the focus of the museum’s displays.
 The museum is located at 127 E. Maley in Willcox.
 (520) 384-3971 Muleshoe Ranch Cooperative Management Area - A secluded spot for hiking, birding, and wildlife viewing lies just 30 miles northwest of Willcox in the foothills of the Winchester and Galiuro mountains.
 Casitas are available for overnight stays.
 Call ahead for road conditions and reservations.
 (520) 586-7072